Banff Day Trip Tours From Calgary

 If you truly want a hassle-free experience, you can’t go wrong with the hop-on, hop-off shuttle bus.
 You can begin your adventure in Banff, Johnston Canyon, Lake Louise, or the Lake Louise Gondola; the decision is entirely yours.
 This tour really lets you explore Banff at your own pace, and that includes a visit to Moraine Lake.
 Take as long or as short as you need at each stop.

 The only bad news is this tour does not leave from Calgary, but instead from The Moose Hotel in Banff.
 So as long as you can get yourself there to start your day, you’ll be on a fabulous day in the Rockies.
-This summer-only tour runs from June 7th to September 22, 2024.
+This summer-only tour runs from early June to mid September.

 Icefields Parkway (Stops at Peyto Lake)